by Steven Doyle

 For those that participated last season know it was a particularly spicy year with even the mild versions having an extra bit of kick.
 It will be interesting to see how the weather this year affects the peppers on the Scoville front.

-This will mark the 22nd season for Central Market since they first fired up their first batch of chilies creating a great stir that has continued to gain momentum as one of the market’s top festivities.
+This will mark the 25th season for Central Market since they first fired up their first batch of chilies creating a great stir that has continued to gain momentum as one of the market’s

 Central Market will be highlighting many ready-to-eat items featuring the peppers including: